zackshave/nuxt2-content-blog/content/articles/css-rules-2021.md

 ### 1) CSS Grid

-CSS Grid spec level 1 has been around for a while, but until recently I was one of many developers that was worried about browser support.
-It wasn't until I watched some [Layout Land videos with Jenn Simmons](https://www.youtube.com/c/LayoutLand) that grid was released to almost immediate full browser support in 2017.
+CSS Grid spec level 1 has been around for a while, but until recently I was worried about browser support.
+It wasn't until I watched some [Layout Land videos with Jenn Simmons](https://www.youtube.com/c/LayoutLand) that I learned the main features of grid were actually released to almost immediate full browser support in 2017.
+There was nothing to be worried about so I just dove in.
 Those Layout Land videos really helped me get up to speed, as well as [CSSGrid.io](https://cssgrid.io/) from Wes Bos.

 I was so inspired that I ended up creating a demo app on [glitch.com](https://zshave-css-grid-complete.glitch.me/) and slideshow on [CodePen](https://codepen.io/zackshave) that I presented to my coworkers to push adoption of Grid at my current job.
 Check them out below: